Beauty-ku-mari/Student-Management-Project/README.md

-# Student-Management-Project
-A Student Management System built using Laravel, designed to help schools and colleges manage student information, courses, attendance, and results efficiently.
-This project provides a secure and user-friendly interface for administrators, teachers, and students.
+### 🎓 Student Management System (Laravel)

+A **Student Management System** built with **Laravel** that simplifies the management of students, teachers, courses, enrollments, and payments.
+It provides an efficient way for educational institutions to handle administrative operations and academic data digitally.

+---

 ### 🚀 Features

-* 🧾 **Student Registration & Management** — Add, edit, and delete student profiles.
+1. 👩‍🎓 **Student Management** — Add, update, view, and delete student profiles with complete details.
-* 🏫 **Class & Course Management** — Organize students under specific classes and subjects.
-* 📅 **Attendance Tracking** — Record and view attendance details.
+2. 👨‍🏫 **Teacher Management** — Manage teacher information and assign them to specific courses.
+3. 📚 **Course Management** — Create and organize courses with related subjects, durations, and assigned teachers.
+4. 📝 **Enrollment Management** — Enroll students into courses and track their academic participation.
-* 📊 **Result Management** — Add and manage exam results and generate reports.
+5. 💳 **Payment Management** — Record and manage student fee payments with details like amount, date, and status.
-* 🔍 **Search & Filter** — Quickly find students or courses.
-* 🛡️ **Authentication System** — Role-based access control for admin, teachers, and students.
-* 📱 **Responsive Dashboard** — Clean, modern UI that works on all devices.

 ---